Skip to main content

 Abstract: The Art of Design (Season 1) – Paula Scher

 This is a list of equipment that you will need over your time on the Graphics course.
-Some of it you probably already have, but all of it you will use at some point, so read through the list to check what you need to purchase in preparation for commencing your course.
+You may already have some of the things on this list, but all of it you will use at some point, so read through the list to check what you need to purchase in preparation for commencing your course.

 Laptops